huggingface/autotrain-advanced/docs/single_column_regression.rst

 .. code-block:: bash

-    $ autonlp create_project --name speech_model --language fr --task speech_recognition
+    $ autonlp create_project --name single_col_regression_project --language en --task single_column_regression

 During creation of project, you can choose the language using "--language" parameter.

 The next step is to upload files.
 Here, column mapping is very important.
 The columns from original data are mapped to AutoNLP column names.
-In the data above, the original columns are "sentence" and "audio_path".
-We do not need more columns for a speech recognition problem.
+In the data above, the original columns are "sentence" and "label".
+We do not need more columns for a single column regression problem.

-AutoNLP columns for speech recognition model are:
+AutoNLP columns for single column regression problem are:

 - text
-- path
+- target

-The original columns, thus, need to be mapped to text and path.
+The original columns, thus, need to be mapped to text and target.
 This is done in upload command.
 You also need to tell AutoNLP what kind of split you are uploading: train or valid.

 .. code-block:: bash

-    autonlp upload --project speech1 --split train \
+    autonlp upload --project single_col_regression_project --split train \
-        --col_mapping sentence:text,path:path
+                --col_mapping sentence:text,label:target \
-        --files train.csv
+                --files ~/datasets/train.csv
-        --path_to_audio ~/audio_data/clips

 Similarly, upload the validation file:

 .. code-block:: bash

-    autonlp upload --project speech1 --split valid \
+    autonlp upload --project single_col_regression_project --split valid \
-        --col_mapping sentence:text,path:path
+                --col_mapping sentence:text,label:target \
-        --files valid.csv
+                --files ~/datasets/valid.csv
-        --path_to_audio ~/audio_data/clips

 Column mapping is always from original column to AutoNLP column (original_column:autonlp_column).